-- the size and nature of the patient population; - the possibility that the rare diseases that many of our product candidates address are under-diagnosed; - changing medical practice patterns or guidelines related to the indications we are investigating; - the severity of the disease under investigation, our ability to open clinical study sites; - the proximity of subjects to clinical sites; - the patient referral practices of physicians; - the design and eligibility criteria of the clinical study; - · ability to obtain and maintain patient consents; - risk that enrolled subjects will drop out or die before completion; - competition for patients from other clinical studies; - our ability to manufacture the requisite materials for a study; - · risk that we do not have appropriately matched HLA cell lines; and - clinicians' and patients' perceptions as to the potential advantages and risks of the drug being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.
+- the size and nature of the patient population; - the possibility that the rare diseases that many of our product candidates address are under-diagnosed; - changing medical practice patterns or guidelines related to the indications we are investigating; - the severity of the disease under investigation, our ability to open clinical study sites; - the proximity of subjects to clinical sites; - the patient referral practices of physicians; - · the design and eligibility criteria of the clinical study; - ability to obtain and maintain patient consents; - risk that enrolled subjects will drop out or die before completion; - competition for patients from other clinical studies; - our ability to manufacture the requisite materials for a study; - risk that we do not have appropriately matched HLA cell lines;

+- clinicians' and patients' perceptions as to the potential advantages and risks of the drug being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; and - disruptions caused by man-made or natural disasters or public health pandemics or epidemics, including, for example, the recent COVID-19 pandemic.

 As an example, we activated additional clinical sites over the course of 2018 and increased HLA coverage during this period.
 As a result, enrollment in our studies was limited in the early part of 2018 and increased through the course of the year as we increased clinical sites and HLA coverage.
 However, in May 2019, we announced that enrollment in our Phase 3 studies of tab-cel® for patients with EBV+ PTLD was proceeding slower than anticipated.
 Many of our product candidates are designed to treat rare diseases, and as a result the pool of potential patients with respect to a given disease is small.
-We may not be able to initiate or continue to support clinical studies of tab-cel®, ATA188, ATA190 or any other product candidates if we are unable to locate and enroll a sufficient number of eligible participants in these studies as required by the FDA or other regulatory authorities.
+We may not be able to initiate or continue to support clinical studies of tab-cel®, ATA188 or any other product candidates if we are unable to locate and enroll a sufficient number of eligible participants in these studies as required by the FDA or other regulatory authorities.
 Even if we are able to enroll a sufficient number of patients in our clinical studies, if the pace of enrollment is slower than we expect, the development costs for our product candidates may increase and the completion of our studies may be delayed or our studies could become too expensive to complete.